wieslawsoltes/Dock/docs/dock-enums.md

 ## DragAction

-Represents the allowed drag and drop actions when interacting with external data sources.
-This is a flags enum, so values can be combined.
+Represents the drag and drop action Dock should perform when docking.
+This is a flags enum, but Dock uses single values (`Move`, `Link`, `Copy`) for internal docking gestures.

 | Value | Description |
 | ----- | ----------- |